djohalloran/revertingtotype/content/post/antora-in-docker-on-digitalocean/index.md

 -rw-r--r-- 1 root root   775 Jun  3 10:21 antora-playbook.yml
 drwxr-xr-x 3 root root  4096 Jun  2 19:49 build
 ```
-The antora-playbook.yml file contains all the details relating to the documentation site such as the various Markdown pages and the UI bundle that controls the HTML rendering of the site.
+The *antora-playbook.yml* file contains all the details relating to the documentation site such as the various Markdown pages and the UI bundle that controls the HTML rendering of the site.

-6. The official Antora Docker image for running Antora inside a container is published in the antora/antora project on Docker Hub.
+6. The official Antora Docker image for running Antora inside a container is published in the *antora/antora* project on Docker Hub.
 To use this, run the following docker run command to invoke the Antora Docker image with the playbook file:
 ```
 docker run -u $(id -u) -v $PWD:/antora:Z --rm -t antora/antora antora-playbook.yml
 ```

-This command creates a new container using the Antora Docker image, mounts the current directory as the path /antora inside the container, runs the antora command on the Antora playbook, then stops and removes the container.
+This command creates a new container using the Antora Docker image, mounts the current directory as the path */antora* inside the container, runs the antora command on the Antora playbook, then stops and removes the container.
 It’s just like running a locally installed Antora command.

-The generated documentation site files will now appear in the build/site directory.
+The generated documentation site files will now appear in the *build/site* directory.

 To view the site properly in a web browser you'll need to install a web server to host the site.
 You'll also need to open up the Droplet's firewall so you can actually access it.
 We'll do this in the following steps.

-7. Install X-Tools which will include Python 3:
+7. The simplest web server is the one that comes installed with Python 3 and the easiest way to install Python 3 in a droplet is to installed *X-Tools* which you can do using the following commandL:
 ```
 apt install golang-golang-x-tools
 ```

-8. By default all ports except 22 (SSH), 2375 (Docker) and 2376 (Docker) are blocked by the Droplet's UFW firewall.
-To allow HTTP request we're going to open up port 88.
+8. By default, all ports except 22 (SSH), 2375 (Docker) and 2376 (Docker) are blocked by a Droplet's UFW firewall.
+So to allow HTTP requests to pass in and out, we need to open up a port like 8088 for example.
 Do this using the following command:
 ```
 ufw allow 8088
 ```

-9. Now launch the Python HTTP Server within the build/site directory:
+9. Now launch the Python HTTP Server within the *build/site* directory using the following command:
 ```
 python3 -m http.server 8088
 ```

-10. Navigate to the droplet's IP address on port 8088 to see the Antora test site:
+10. Navigate to the droplet's IP address on port *8088* to see the Antora test site:

 {{< figure caption="" src="antora-docker-droplet-04.png" >}}